By Debra Soufleris, B.S., DTR

 Eggs are high in tryptophan, which is an essential amino acid that helps produce the feel-good hormone serotonin.
 Without tryptophan, your body cannot make serotonin.
 Serotonin also plays a key role in cognition and memory.
 If eggs are just not your thing, other sources of tryptophan include fish, shellfish, spinach, dates, and bananas.

-Salmon is a great source of healthy omega-3 fatty acids, which help combat depression and boost mood.
+Salmon is a great mood-boosting food.
+It’s a source of healthy omega-3 fatty acids, which help combat depression.
 The omega-3 fatty acids in fish are absorbed more efficiently than the type found in plant sources like nuts and seeds, explains Kim Larson, Health & Wellness Coach at Total Health in Seattle, WA.
 In addition to salmon, other fish like trout, mackerel, and tuna are also rich in omega-3’s.

 Additionally, these types of fish help reduce inflammation which is at the core of most chronic conditions.
 If you are a vegetarian, vegan, or just do not like fish, plant sources such as walnuts, flaxseeds (be sure they are ground so they can be absorbed), chia seeds, and soybeans all contain omega-3 fatty acids.
 Note that these sources, however, are not as well absorbed.